dlubac/photo-portfolio-generator/README.md

 # Photo Portfolio Generator

+This application is a static photography portfolio generator.
+Sites generated from it have a minimal amount of html/css, and no javascript.

 ## Usage
 - Create an `images/` directory in the project root
 - Create a directory within `images/` for each gallery